openshift/enhancements/enhancements/machine-api/out-of-tree-provider-support.md

 #### Cloud provider management

 Each cloud provider will be hosted under its own repository.
-Those repositories will be initially bootstrapped by forking upstream ones.
+These repositories will be initially bootstrapped by forking their upstream counterpart.

 The `CVO` will be responsible for provisioning static resources, such as `ServiceAccounts`, `Roles/RoleBindings`, and `ServiceMonitors` for the operator.
 Then, the operator will  be responsible for constructing and creating cloud provider resources.

 Forked provider repositories will also contain cloud-provider specific code, and a set of binaries for each of them to build and run.
-Each provider will be built inside a single image, which will be included in the release payload.
-The responsibility for the operator will be to choose which provider image should be used in a cluster at any moment.
+Each provider will be built inside its own image, which will be included in the release payload.
+The operator is responsible for choosing which provider image should be used in a cluster based on the platform specified in the `Infrastructure` resource.

 #### CCM migration from KCM pod

 Currently the cloud-specific controller loops are running inside the `kcm` pod.
 It is ok to run in-tree and out-of-tree `CCM` simultaneously in a cluster for a short amount of time, or have a short amount of downtime between the moment in-tree plugin shuts down, and out-of-tree starts, but this gap should not be experienced by components, which rely on `CCM` functionality.

-Those are:
+We plan to have co-ordination between `KCMO` and `CCCMO` to ensure no overlap of the running control loops.
+This will be implemented via conditions added to their respective `ClusterOperator` resources.

+The following components depend on `CCM` provided functionality:

 - `openshift-ingress` with `Route` resource management: non-operational without `CCM`.
 - `kubelet`: can't initialize a new `Node` without `CCM`.